 If you haven’t enrolled in your college yet, there’s also the possibility of asking for more financial aid, especially if you excelled during your senior year of high school (after you applied) or if your family’s financial situation drastically changed (like a parent losing a job).
 In any case, you should talk to your financial aid counselor and submit a brief letter describing why the school should reconsider your financial aid package.

 Then there are student loans.
-Oof.
-Here’s the thing about loans: they can help you fill in the gaps, but there’s a point where they stop being a smart choice.
+Here’s the thing: loans can help you fill in the gaps, but there’s a point where they stop being a smart choice.
 You have to think about (and probably research) your ability to pay them back after you graduate.
-(Owing $40,000 in student debt is more manageable as a junior engineer than as a junior copywriter, believe me.)
+(Owing $40,000 in student debt is more manageable as a junior engineer than as a junior copywriter, for example.)
 The decision to borrow money should not be taken lightly; loans can stifle your financial growth for years, if not decades.
 And if you don’t make your payments, you might find yourself in big trouble.
 Also keep in mind that you might be getting loans from the government as part of your financial aid package anyway.
 Talk over your loan options with your family and the financial aid office at your school so you really know what taking on that debt means.

 At the end of the day, if you and your family find you really can’t afford your college, try asking yourself what made it worth the expenditure in the first place.
 The things you loved about it might be available at a less expensive school.